 When Active Directory users log into a DNN environment with Active Directory enabled, it synchronizes Active Directory (AD) groups to the Global Security Roles within DNN.
 This article explains how synchronization works and how to enable it.

 Below is a simple illustration showing how the DNN Platform can integrate with Active Directory.
 In this solution, we are relying on LDAP (Lightweight Directory Access Protocol) to consume information from Active Directory.

 - The Active Directory server provides an LDAP protocol that exposes the AD user data store.

 - DNN Platform is hosted on the IIS server that is a member of the Active Directory domain.

 - Corporate users (employees) are automatically signed in to the DNN Platform.

-- Clients using Internet connection can still view DNN website as a Guest or a Registered User (if they manually sign in to the DNN).
+- Clients can still view the DNN website as a Guest or a Registered User (if they manually sign in to the site).